AdrienGallet/adriengallet.github.io/docs/_home_page_categories/02_about.md

 ---
-layout: article
+layout: page
 title: About
-permalink: /about.html
+permalink: /about
-key: about-test
+key: about
 cover: /assets/images/home_page/about_cover10.png
 ---